edubart/minicoro/README.md

 - Don't use coroutines with C++ exceptions, this is not supported.
 - When using C++ RAII (i.e. destructors) you must resume the coroutine until it dies to properly execute all destructors.
 - To use in multithread applications, you must compile with C compiler that supports `thread_local` qualifier.
-- Address sanitizers for C may trigger false warnings when using coroutines.
+- Some unsupported sanitizers for C may trigger false warnings when using coroutines.
 - The `mco_coro` object is not thread safe, you should lock each coroutine into a thread.
 - Take care to not cause stack overflows, otherwise your program may crash or not, the behavior is undefined.
 - Some older operating systems may have defective ucontext implementations because this feature is not widely used, upgrade your OS.